Fragment Screening & Fragment-Based Drug Discovery Services

 NMR spectroscopy & X-ray Crystallography Screening

-NMR spectroscopy and X-ray crystallography are two powerful methods for screening fragments and identifying weak binders to proteins.
-Fragment screening involves using a small library of molecular fragments with a molecular weight in the 100-300 Da range.
+NMR spectroscopy and X-ray crystallography are two powerful methods for screening fragments in fragment-based drug discovery.
+They allow the identification of weak binders to proteins and detailed mapping of molecular interactions in fragment-protein complexes.
+Fragment screening involves the use of a small library of molecular fragments with a molecular weight in the 100-300 Da range.
 The interactions of these molecules with the target can be directly studied when using X-ray crystallography or NMR spectroscopy.
 Additionally, the three-dimensional structure helps guide the expansion from hits to leads and the optimization of the affinities and specificities of the compounds.

 Below is a summary of our computational chemistry services: